marinescudan/fake-or-real/content/en/questions/03_extinction.en.md

     explanation_media_url: "https://www.youtube.com/watch?v=k_e2Akcu_bI"
     stats_media_url: "https://www.youtube.com/watch?v=k_e2Akcu_bI"
     question_title: ""
-    question_text: "A video of Belgium’s prime minister Sophie Wilmès, in which she states that the “exploitation and destruction by humans of [the] natural environment” is directly linked to the mosy recent global epidemics, such as SARS, Ebola, Swine Flu and Covid-19"
+    question_text: "A video of Belgium’s prime minister Sophie Wilmès, in which she states that the “exploitation and destruction by humans of [the] natural environment” is directly linked to the most recent global epidemics, such as SARS, Ebola, Swine Flu and Covid-19"
     explanation_title: ""
     stats_title: ""
     click_count: 0